Parliament Act 2025

 20: Use of evidence, etc, for interpreting legislation, or

-"Using documents to help understand the law"
+"Using documents to help understand what a law means"

 Next